frictionlessdata/datapackage/source/couchdb_replication.rst

     An identifier (could be an UUID) as described in :rfc:`4122`

 Sequence:
     An ID provided by the changes feed.
-It can be numeric but non necessarly.
+It can be numeric but not necessarily.

 Revision:
     (to define)